-Upon defining this step clearly, you can then proceed to the next question around product strategy.
+Upon defining this step clearly, you can then proceed to the next question about product strategy.

 Why are you building it?

 Research and Development (R&D) is one area that shouldn’t be neglected in the process of product development.
-You have to intricately understand why you are building the concerned product.
+You have to understand why you are building the concerned product intricately.
 What problem does it solve?
 Does it offer a solution that has never been offered?
 Or does it complement an existing product or solution?

 Here, you identify the main goals you intend to meet through your product.
 You may also gauge how the product fits in with your company’s mission.